Tips to Pass a VA Appraisal

 Check your home

-If you’re going for a VA refinance, the next thing you should do is inspect your own home.
-If your home has a broken hot water heater, a busted water pipe or anything of the like, you’ll want to get the fixed first.
+If you’re going for a VA refinance, you should begin by inspecting your own home.
+If your home has any problems that a VA appraiser might flag, such as a broken hot water heater, dry rot or dampness, or a busted water pipe.
 The appraiser will notice these, and they’ll require a fix before the refinance can be accepted.

-Don’t put off everything until the last minute
+Don’t put off the appraisal process until the last minute

 In the event a VA appraisal takes much longer to turn around – or repairs have to be made – the closing date can be pushed much further back.
 This doesn’t happen all the time, but it’s worth keeping in mind.